Tay Bridge disaster: Sabbatarian response

 Some in the Sabbatarian movement, which advocated for restricting activities on Sundays, pointed to the disaster as a punishment from God for travelling on the Sabbath.
 James Begg, a minister of the Free Church of Scotland, criticised the railway, stating that "The Sabbath of God has been dreadfully profaned by our great public companies", and also criticised the victims, posing the question, "Is it not awful to think that they must have been carried away when many of them must have known that they were transgressing the Law of God?".
 Punch magazine criticised Begg for "converting the awful catastrophe triumphantly to the account of his own black and bitter creed", and accused him of violating the biblical precept "Judge not that ye be not judged".

 Modern reinterpretations

 Various additional pieces of evidence have been advanced in the last 40 years, leading to "forensic engineering" reinterpretations of what actually happened.

-Works of literature about the disaster
+The disaster in media

 The disaster inspired several songs and poems, most famously William McGonagall's "The Tay Bridge Disaster", widely considered to be of such a low quality as to be comical.
 The German poet Theodor Fontane, shocked by the news, wrote his poem Die Brück’ am Tay.
 It was published only ten days after the tragedy happened.
 C. Horne's ballad In Memory of the Tay Bridge Disaster was published as a broadside in May 1880.
 It describes the moment of the disaster as: